sg16-unicode/sg16-meetings/README.md

   - Hubert stated that SG16 may not be the best place to fully resolve the comment; the question of extension remains and is more of a LEWG consideration.
   - Jens suggested that, for LWG's benefit, SG16 should propose a change to that first sentence.
-  - Corentin stated that NB comment FR-05 similarly states that the intent of the feature is not clear.
+  - Corentin stated that NB comment FR-005-134 similarly states that the intent of the feature is not clear.
   - Corentin asserted there are further questions regarding the escaping of grapheme clusters and that it is not clear what is intended to be escaped and for what purpose.
   - Corentin expressed concern that the currently specified behavior of escaping all combining characters disadvantages some languages more than others and provided Korean as an example.
-  - Victor acknowledged that US-38 and FR-05 both state that the intent is not clear, but noted that their proposed resolutions are not in agreement.
+  - Victor acknowledged that US 38-098 and FR-005-134 both state that the intent is not clear, but noted that their proposed resolutions are not in agreement.
   - Victor agreed with Corentin that users of scripts that require more use of combining characters should not be penalized.
   - Victor stated that the Python form of the feature does not escape combining characters and that